OOPS-ORG-PHP/mysqlAES/README.md

 ## Installation

-mysqlAES 2.x works with PHP 7 and later.
-Use mysqlAES-1 branch or 1.x version for use with pre-PHP 7 versions.
-The ___mysqlAES-1___ branch also supports php 7.
+mysqlAES 2.x works with PHP 7.1 and later.
+Use mysqlAES-1 branch or 1.x version for use with PHP 7.0 and before.
+The ___mysqlAES-1___ branch also supports php 7 and later.

 mysqlAES package needs follow external libraries.